Master of Science in Computational Biology - MBZUAI Master of Science in Computational Biology

 DS703 Information Retrieval

-This course is an introductory course on Information Retrieval (IR).
-The explosive growth of available digital information (e.g., Web pages, emails, news, Tweets, Wikipedia pages) demands intelligent information agents that can sift through all available information and find out the most valuable and relevant information.
+Course description: This course is an introductory course on information retrieval (IR).
+The explosive growth of available digital information (e.g., web pages, emails, news, social, Wikipedia pages) demands intelligent information agents that can sift through all available information and find out the most valuable and relevant information.
 Web search engines, such as Google and Bing, are several examples of such tools.
 This course studies the basic principles and practical algorithms used for information retrieval and text mining.
 It will cover algorithms, design, and implementation of modern information retrieval systems.
-Topics include: retrieval system design and implementation, text analysis techniques, retrieval models (e.g., Boolean, vector space, probabilistic, and learning-based methods), search evaluation, retrieval feedback, search log mining, and applications in web information management.
+Topics include retrieval system design and implementation, text analysis techniques, retrieval models (e.g., Boolean, vector space, probabilistic, and learning-based methods), search evaluation, retrieval feedback, search log mining, and applications in web information management.

 4

-This course covers the fundamentals of theoretical statistics, which are the foundation for the analysis of the properties of machine learning algorithms.
+Course description: This course covers the fundamentals of theoretical statistics, which are the foundation for the analysis of the properties of machine learning algorithms.
 Covered topics include statistical models, statistical inference, maximum likelihood estimation, optimal hypothesis testing, decision theory and Bayesian inference, non-parametric statistics, and Bootstrap, (generalized) linear model and high dimensional statistics.
-All necessary tools from Probability theory: deviation inequalities, type of convergence, law of large numbers, central limit theorem, properties of the Gaussian distribution (etc) will be introduced whenever needed and their proofs given at the end of each chapter.
+All necessary tools from probability theory: deviation inequalities, type of convergence, law of large numbers, central limit theorem, properties of the Gaussian distribution (etc.) will be introduced whenever needed and their proofs given at the end of each chapter.

 HC701 Medical Imaging: Physics and Analysis

-This course provides a graduate-level introduction to the principles and methods of medical imaging, with thorough grounding in the physics of the imaging problems.
+Course description: This course provides a graduate-level introduction to the principles and methods of medical imaging, with thorough grounding in the physics of imaging problems.
 This course covers the fundamentals of X-ray, CT, MRI, ultrasound, and PET imaging.
-In addition, the course provides an overview of 3D geometry of medical images and a few classical problems in medical images analysis including classification, segmentation, registration, quantification, reconstruction and radiomics.
+In addition, the course provides an overview of 3D geometry of medical images and a few classical problems in medical images analysis including classification, segmentation, registration, quantification, reconstruction, and radiomics.

 4